 Psoriatic arthritis is easier to confirm if you already have psoriasis.
 If you don’t have the skin symptoms, diagnosis is more difficult.
 The process starts with a health history and a physical exam.
 Your healthcare provider will ask about your symptoms.
 You may have blood tests to check the following:

 - Erythrocyte sedimentation rate (ESR or sed rate).
 This test looks at how quickly red blood cells fall to the bottom of a test tube.
 When swelling and inflammation are present, the blood’s proteins clump together and become heavier than normal.
 They fall and settle faster at the bottom of the test tube.
 The faster the blood cells fall, the more severe the inflammation.

 - Uric acid.
 High blood uric acid levels can be seen in psoriatic arthritis but are not used for diagnosis or monitoring.

-	- Imaging.
-X-rays, CT scans, ultrasound, MRI, and skin biopsies may all be used to help diagnosis.
+- Imaging tests.
+X-rays, CT scans, ultrasound, MRI, and skin biopsies may all be used to help diagnose psoriatic arthritis.

 How is psoriatic arthritis treated?

 Treatment will depend on your symptoms, age, and general health.
 It will also depend on the severity of your condition.